-This time of year brings so much excitement – adorable trick-or-treaters, loved ones congregated around Thanksgiving dinners, and the magic of the holidays.
-But with the wonderful comes the terrible.
-The cool weather and bitter temperatures can cause a whole world of plumbing problems.
+This time of year brings so much excitement – adorable trick-or-treaters, loved ones gathered around Thanksgiving tables, and the enchantment of the holidays.
+But with the good comes the bad.
+The cool weather and bitter temperatures can cause a whole mess of plumbing problems.
 Service Experts Heating & Air Conditioning is here with a couple preventative measures to help you minimize your chance of facing these common winter plumbing problems.

 Pipes freezing a common plumbing problem for Miami.
-This usually takes place when high water pressure in the main water pipe unites with freezing temperatures.
-To help keep this plumbing problem from happening to you, leave a faucet somewhat open to let water constantly flow through.
+This usually takes place when high water pressure from the main water pipe unites with freezing temperatures.
+To help avoid this plumbing problem, leave a faucet somewhat open to allow water to continuously flow through.
 If you do realize you have a frozen pipe, shut off the main water supply to stop the pipe from breaking.
-Try thawing the frozen area of the pipe with hot water and if that doesn’t work, give Service Experts Heating & Air Conditioning a call and we’ll send one of our qualified plumbers out to look at the issue.
+Try defrosting the frozen area of the pipe with hot water and if that doesn’t work, give Service Experts Heating & Air Conditioning a call and we’ll send one of our qualified plumbers out to inspect the issue.

 Broken Water Line

-An opening or break in your water piping could cause major damage to your home.
-Water pipe cracks or breaks are usually a result of a frozen garden hose.
-If you leave your hose connected to your water spout during extreme temperatures, the ice inside can create a pressure build up in your home’s water piping and cause a leak or a break.
-To avert this problem, confirm your garden hoses are drained and disconnected prior to freezing temperatures.
+An opening or break in your water piping could cause serious damage to your home.
+Water line cracks or breaks are usually a result of a frozen garden hose.
+If you leave your hose connected to your water spout during extreme temperatures, the ice inside can cause pressure to build up in your home’s water piping and cause a leak or a break.
+To avert this problem, make sure your garden hoses are drained and disconnected prior to freezing temperatures.

 Failing Hot Water Systems

 If your hot water heater is not working as well as expected, verify that the temperature is set high enough.
-If you own a gas water heater, ensure the pilot light is still lit.
+If you have a gas water heater, ensure the pilot light is still lit.
 If these aren’t the cause of your hot water issues, call Service Experts Heating & Air Conditioning so we can send out a qualified plumber to figure out what’s going on.
-To avert this problem altogether, be sure you are having your hot water heater serviced annually and it’s ideal if you service it well before cooler temperatures arrive.
-Call 305-440-1505 to make sure you don’t get left in the cold this winter.
+To avert this issue altogether, make sure you are having your hot water heater serviced annually and it’s ideal if you service it well before cooler temperatures arrive.
+Call 305-440-1505 to be sure you don’t get left in the cold this winter.